geoconnections-rjc/RLC_DOCS/docs/horizontal_trench.md

 **Soil Diffusivity:** The thermal diffusivity (ft2/day) of the soil.
 Soil diffusivity is dependent on soil type, moisture content, and density.
 Thermal diffusivity is a measure of how fast heat moves relative to the heat storage capacity of the material.

-**Calculate Estimate:** Click this button to open an interactive calculator that will enable you to estimate your formation thermal properties based on a weighted average of soil properites from a drill log.
+**Soil Calculator:** Click this button to open an interactive calculator that will enable you to estimate your formation thermal properties based on a weighted average of soil properites from a drill log.

-**View Reference Table:** Click this button to open a reference table of thermal properties for a various soils.

 For more information on soil properties, refer to Section 5.3.2.2 and Table 5.15 (Chapter 5, pages 59-62) in IGSHPA's *Ground Source Heat Pump Residential and Light Commercial Design and Installation Guide.*